Receive a £7500 grant towards installing energy-efficient heating systems such as air source heat pumps or ground source heat pumps.

 Air Source Heat Pumps

-Upgrade your home’s heating system with a modern, energy-efficient air source heat pump — a sustainable alternative to traditional gas or oil boilers that delivers year-round comfort.
-Air source heat pumps work by extracting heat from the outside air, even in temperatures as low as -15°C, and transferring it indoors to efficiently heat your home and provide hot water.
+Upgrade your home’s heating system with a modern, energy-efficient air source heat pump — a sustainable heating solution that serves as a viable alternative to traditional gas or oil boilers, providing year-round comfort.
+Air source heat pumps operate by extracting heat from the outside air, even in temperatures as low as -15°C, transferring it indoors to efficiently heat your home and supply hot water.
 In the summer, many systems can reverse to offer cooling as well.
-With energy savings of up to 50% compared to conventional systems, they not only lower your carbon footprint but also reduce your energy bills.
-Thanks to the UK government’s Boiler Upgrade Scheme, you can now receive a £7,500 grant towards the cost of installing an air source heat pump, making it more affordable than ever to make the switch.
+With energy savings of up to 50% compared to conventional systems, they not only lower your carbon footprint but also significantly reduce your energy bills.
+Thanks to the UK government’s Boiler Upgrade Scheme, you can benefit from government grants for heat pumps, receiving a £7,500 grant towards the cost of installation, making the switch more affordable than ever.
 This one-time grant helps offset the upfront investment and brings you closer to a cleaner, greener home.
-Ideal for both retrofits and new builds, heat pumps are quiet, low-maintenance, and designed to last for 15–20 y
+Ideal for both retrofits and new builds, heat pumps are quiet, low-maintenance, and designed to last for 15–20 years.

 Air Source Heat Pumps vs Boilers: Which is Right for Your Home?

 Choosing between an air source heat pump and a traditional boiler depends on your home, budget, and long-term goals.
-Here’s a straightforward comparison to help you make an informed decision.
+Here’s a straightforward comparison to help you make an informed decision about energy-efficient heating options.

 How They Work